wp-plugins/webphysiology-portfolio/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Made some changes to the navigation control, nav_pages(), as it wasn't always accurately drawn
+* Removed an errant character from a line of code
 = 1.2.0 =
 * Added support for ShrinkTheWeb.com
 * Removed the empty "temp" directory from the plugin package and replaced it with code that will create it should it not exist